theopn/dotfiles/README.md

 > Everything you could think of but a text editor

 My setup is focused on making Emacs the ultimate "Second Brain."
 Org-capture captures my to-do item, writing drafts, and project ideas, Org-agenda displays everything I need to do, and Org-roam is my knowledge database.
-I tried using Emacs as my text editor a couple times, but Neovim's simplicity won me over every time.
+I tried using Emacs as my text editor a couple of times, but Neovim's simplicity won me over every time.

 #### Fish

-//TODO
+> The shell part 2

 #### Git